 The dilemma for women is that leaving costs them time they don't have to network in their industry, research job opportunities, prepare their resume, and interview.
 It also brings the emotional ups and downs of being worried your current boss will find out, wondering if you are good enough to apply, getting hopeful, and getting let down.
 Worse yet, if you leave your job and end up somewhere just as toxic or for little difference in pay, it might not even have been worth it.

 Assess Your Situation

 There are also many reasons to stay.
-Sometimes you can improve your environment by talking to your boss, changing bosses, switching departments, or even influencing a change in the culture.
+Sometimes you can improve your situation by talking to your boss, changing bosses, switching departments, or even influencing a change in the environment.